aidarjpg/sierpinski-triangle/README.md

 </table>

-I plan to experiment with changing Rule #2 by taking random fraction of distance Also, something interesting may happen whne trying to apply these rules on other geometric figures...
-Stay tuned!
+I plan to experiment with changing Rule #2 by taking random fraction of distance Also, something interesting may happen when trying to apply these rules on other geometric figures...